Ashok0/EnderalVREssentials-Nightly/README.md

 [**Clothing Iron - 4K v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/53247?tab=files): Remesh and 4K retexture of the clothing iron.

+[**TB's Wine 4K Version v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/61131?tab=files): This is a retexture containing no ESPs which comes in 3 Variants - 2K, 4K and 8K and aims to improve upon the default Skyrim textures, thank you very much for considering my mod (Also introduces some transparency into the glass).

 [**High Poly Project v5.3**](https://www.nexusmods.com/skyrimspecialedition/mods/12029): An on going process to improve the models of the game with more polygons, UV edits or just replace them all together.
 SMIM was the inspiration and the lack of similar mods led me to make this.
 - Should be installed with a Custom Install.
-Skip "Farmhouse Stone Walls" as these are better replaced by seperate mods.
+Skip "Farmhouse Stone Walls" and "Wine Bottles" as these are better replaced by seperate mods.
 - Delete ESP file.
 - If you experience purple texture glitches, re-install the mod and untick "Whiterun Clutter", "Smelter Coal", "Furniture", "Plants", and "Riften 3D Leaves".
 These at a minimum were incompatible with Enderal VR when using HPP v4.95.
 Untested with v5.x.